How to Send and Receive Money With Square Cash

 Square Cash’s simplicity is great, but it comes at a cost.
 Be aware of the following issues so that your experience with the service is as smooth as possible (or maybe you’ll decide to use a different service):

-Email security: any email sent from your address (or that appears to have come from your address – hackers can trick email systems) will pull funds from your checking account.
+Any email sent from your address (or that appears to have come from your address — hackers can trick email systems) will pull funds from your checking account.
 It’s essential to password protect any device with access to your email accounts, keep your virus protection up to date, and keep an eye out for strange transactions in your bank account.
 It's also a good idea to set Square Cash to ask for the 3 digit security code from the back of your card for every payment.

-Customer Service: it’s not yet clear what to expect from Square Cash in terms of customer service.
+It’s not yet clear what to expect from Square Cash in terms of customer service.
 This is a technology company that has done some interesting things to make payments easier.
 The service is designed to run with minimal human involvement, and some customers have had a hard time getting answers when they encounter the occasional (but inevitable) hiccup.

-Limits: Square Cash allows you to send up to $250 per week, and you can receive up to $1,000 per week.
+Square Cash allows you to send up to $250 per week, and you can receive up to $1,000 per week.
 If you want to go above those limits (sending up to $2,500, for example), things get a little less simple: you’ll have to provide more personal information and possibly link Square Cash to your Facebook account.

-One card per email: you can only link one debit card to your email address.
+You can only link one debit card to your email address.
 Of course, you might have multiple email addresses, so it’s not too hard to use different debit cards for different payments.
 If you want to change the card linked to your email address, you can create an account and make changes online.

-Privacy: Square Cash asks for a lot more information than you need to provide when you pay with a debit card.
+Square Cash asks for a lot more information than you need to provide when you pay with a debit card.
 I was required to verify my account for a payment under $200.
 To get verified, you have two choices: verify by providing personal information, or connect with Facebook.
 You'll need to provide the last 4 digits of your Social Security Number, and Square Cash wants your date of birth.
-If you verify with Facebook, Square Cash gets access to your friends list, your likes, and your date of birth (and you'll still need to provide the last 4 digits of your SSN).
+If you verify with Facebook, Square Cash gets access to your friends' list, your likes, and your date of birth (and you'll still need to provide the last 4 digits of your SSN).